-Whit Monday (Pentecost Monday) in English, le Lundi de Pentecôte in French, this day is usually the last of four public holidays in May, this year (2015) on the 25th.
+Whit Monday or Pentecost Monday in English, le Lundi de Pentecôte in French, this day is usually the last of four public holidays in May/June, celebrated this year (2021) on Monday 24th May.

 In fact, it is a ‘movable feast’ in the Christian calendar, a religious tradition which takes place 50 days after Easter, celebrating the descent of the Holy Spirit amongst Jesus’s Apostles.
 The word ‘Pentecôte’, originates from ‘pentêkostê’ meaning ‘fiftieth’ (day) in Greek.

-Incidentally, did you know that ‘Whit Monday’, comes from the white robes worn on Pentecost by those who have been newly baptized?
+Incidentally, did you know that ‘Whit Monday’, comes from the white robes worn on Pentecost by those who have been newly baptised?